 To find out what is happening in your local branch or centre please contact Cats Protection on 03000 12 12 12 or visit our Find Us tool to contact them directly.

 We’re always grateful for donations and really appreciate the generosity of our supporters.
-We’ll be putting procedures in place in every shop that remains open to ensure we can accept, process and store donations safely.
+We’ll be putting procedures in place in every shop that is open to ensure we can accept, process and store donations safely.
 If you’d like to donate to a shop near you, we’d recommend phoning the shop first to arrange a drop-off.

 If your local shop is closed due to regional or national restrictions we ask that you please hold onto your donations until we are able to receive them.
 Items left outside shops are at risk of being damaged through weather conditions or stolen, so we ask that you kindly donate to us during trading hours.